GingaaBread/GNOStatic/src/essentials/conditions/switch.md

 print y // 0
 ```

-## Default
+## Fallback Options

-The `default` keyword is used to provide a fallback option in a switch statement, which is executed
+The `any` keyword is used to provide a fallback option in a switch statement, which is executed
 if no other options have been selected.
 In that regard it behaves like an `else` in an if-condition.

 Example: